uthmel/java-tdd-todo-list/README.md

 Create new classes and tests for these requirements in the `./src/main/java/com.booleanuk/extension/` and `.src/test/java/com.booleanuk/extension/` directories respectively. **Do not continue working in the same classes you used during the core requirements above.**

+You will see a `.gitkeep` file in each of those directories, you can safely ignore them.
+They're just there to make sure the directories are pushed to the repository when they're empty.

 - I want to be able to get a task by a unique ID.
 - I want to update the name of a task by providing its ID and a new name.
 - I want to be able to change the status of a task by providing its ID.